FLOCK4H/Bleach/README.md

 7. By this time you should be fine to go, just without some WiFi features

 ## Advanced
-1. Follow this process to the point where you have MicroPython repo: https://github.com/micropython/micropython/blob/master/ports/esp32/README.md
+1. Follow this process to the point where you have esp-idf and MicroPython repos: https://github.com/micropython/micropython/blob/master/ports/esp32/README.md
 2. Inside the folder micropython/ports/esp32/ modify the file network_wlan.c

 For the sake of educational purposes I'm only going to tell what declaration you will need: